UKCloud/documentation/articles/azure/azs-how-manage-azure-group.md

 ---
-title: How to Manage Azure User Groups and Permissions | UKCloud Ltd
+title: How to manage Azure user groups and permissions | UKCloud Ltd
 description: Describes how to apply the appropriate Azure Stack permissions to your UKCloud for Microsoft Azure users
 services: azure-stack
 author: Sue Highmoor